I’m Paige. I’m from Alabama, but I’ve been living in Atlanta for the past few years.

 I think it’s pretty obvious that my title, Paige Minds The Gap, comes from the London Underground and that fact that I was to be living in England for four months when I first studied abroad.
 It’s cute and catchy, and as all symbols do, it ended up taking on more meaning that just being about where I was living.
 “Mind the gap” was the most important lesson I learned from traveling.
 It’s more than just the gap between the train and the platform.
 There’s always going to be a gap: between home and where you’re traveling; between your culture and another culture; between you and other people; between who you were and who you are becoming.
 Traveling teaches you to be aware and to be mindful of these things, and that’s one of my favorite parts about traveling.

 I write for a lot of different online publications about travel, fashion, general reporting on stuff, and who knows what else that comes along!

-All the stuff I like, (castles, bears, shoes, castles, One Direction, Ireland, castles), you’ll figure out from my posts.
+All the stuff I like, (castles, bears, shoes, castles, bears, Ireland, castles), you’ll figure out from my posts.
 So climb aboard, but please mind the gap, and let’s see where life takes us.